-Table 11 - Objectives and performance targets
+Table 10 - Objectives and performance targets

-Management Issues s.36(3)(b) s.36(3)(c) s.36(3)(d) Objectives and Means of achievement of Manner of assessment of Access Performance Targets Provide defined paths for pedestrian access, including where practical assess and facilities for people with disabilities, to and within reserve.
-Appropriate design and construction for pavements, facilities and other structures to comply with relevant Australian Standards.
-Assess useability of the reserves by wheelchair users through surveys and observation.
-Alcohol Implement controls to prohibit the consumption and/or possession of alcohol, except within designated or leased areas.
+Management Issues s.36(3)(b) Objectives and Performance Targets s.36(3)(c) Means of achievement of objectives s.36(3)(d) Manner of assessment of performance Access Provide defined paths for pedestrian access, including where practical assess and facilities for people with disabilities, to and within reserve.
+Appropriate design and construction for pavements, facilities and other structures to comply with relevant Australian Standards. reserves by wheelchair Alcohol Implement controls to prohibit the consumption and/or possession of alcohol, except within designated or leased areas.
 Use of regulatory signs and enforcement.
 Record all complaints and investigations and where necessary take appropriate regulatory action.
 Artworks and monuments Allow for public and community artworks and monuments in appropriate settings.
 Engage appropriate persons to engage the community to identify, commission & erect artworks.
 Document comments received in respect to artworks.
-Install artworks based on any budgetary funding or State and Federal grants Buildings Allow safe, clean, convenient and hygienic public amenity facilities for persons of all abilities.
-Allow buildings and building alterations, ancillary to the use of the museum.
+Install artworks based on any budgetary funding or State and Federal grants

+Management Issues s.36(3)(b) Objectives and Performance Targets s.36(3)(c) Means of achievement of objectives s.36(3)(d) Manner of assessment of performance Buildings Allow safe, clean, convenient and hygienic public amenity facilities for persons of all abilities.
+Allow buildings and building alterations, ancillary to the use of the museum including the relocation of historic buildings or construction of replicas that provide a tangible connection to the heritage of Darlington Point.
 Undertake regular cleaning and maintenance of the buildings.
 Undertaking an appropriate review of environmental factors when considering development listed in State Environmental Planning Policy (Infrastructure) 2007, where Council is to carry out the works.
-Assess and determine any development application in accordance with the provisions of the Environmental Planning & Assessment Act, 1979.
-Undertake regular of maintenance of the buildings in accordance with any operational plan for upkeep of all areas of cultural significance within the local government area.
+Assess and determine any development application in accordance with the provisions of the Environmental Planning & Undertake regular of maintenance of the buildings in accordance with any operational plan for upkeep of all areas of cultural significance within the local government area.
 Record all incidents of accidents and near misses as a result of damage or wear and tear to the amenity facilities.
 Hours of Usage Restrict the hours of use of the facilities commensurate to the amenity of the area.
+Assessment Act, 1979.
 Council approval and regulatory signs for special events and group activities.
 Record and investigate the number of unauthorised special events and group activities and where necessary take appropriate regulatory action.
+Landscaping (including irrigation systems) Allow use of suitable species and use of landscape materials, including mulching and edge treatments, to achieve the desired landscape character and complement the character of existing plantings.
+Allow watering systems to optimise water usage, minimise maintenance and enable appropriate vegetative growth.
+Augmentexistingindigenous planting.Use screen planting forvisual acoustic and physicalbuffers.Application of correcthorticultural and treesurgery techniques.Minimise rubbish dumpingwithin the local area viacommunity education.Design, install and operatethe irrigation system.
+Number of comments about public acceptance and level of usage.
+Degree of turf encroachment into planted areas.
+Number of comments about maintenance, durability and public acceptance of the landscape character.
+Number of reported incidents of rubbish dumping .
+Number of incidents of failure of the irrigation system.